u-$\mu$P: The Unit-Scaled Maximal Update Parametrization: Introduction

 \item \textbf{Simpler scaling rules:} \umup\ is easier to implement in practice than \mup, and removes the unnecessary `base shape' and initialization-scale HPs (\Cref{{sec:umup:combining_mup_with_us}}; \Cref{table:mup_umup_schemes}).

-\item \textbf{Out-of-the-box FP8 training:} \umup\ models generate tensors that lie close to the center of a floating point format's range, meaning that most matrix multiplications can be performed in FP8 via a simple \texttt{.to(float8)} cast, with a minority requiring lightweight dynamic scaling for large-scale training (\Cref{sec:umup:low_prec_training}).
+\item \textbf{Out-of-the-box FP8 training:} \umup\ models generate tensors that lie close to the center of a floating point format's range, meaning that most matrix multiplications can be performed in FP8 via a simple \texttt{.to(float8)} cast without dynamic rescaling.

 \item \textbf{A principled, interpretable \& independent set of HPs:} The set of transferable HPs used in the \mup\ literature is chosen in an inconsistent and arbitrary way.
 We provide concrete recommendations for a good set of transferable HPs to use with \umup\ (\Cref{sec:umup:principled_hps}).